Quuxplusone/BugzillaToGithub/labelmaker/README.md

 After editing `bz-map-to-gh-map.py` in Step 3, run it:

+    cd labelmaker
     ./bz-map-to-gh-map.py

-This will take about 5.5 hours to fetch all 8293 bug numbers, and then it will print a Python dict named `gh_resolution_map`.
+This will take about an hour to fetch all 974 bug numbers, and then it will print a Python dict named `gh_resolution_map`.
+Cut and paste that Python dict into the top of `exclude-already-closed-gh-issues.py`.

+### Step 5: Filter out GitHub issues that have already been closed.

+After editing `exclude-already-closed-gh-issues.py` in Step 4, run it:

+    ./exclude-already-closed-gh-issues.py

+It will print a Python list named `issues_to_mark_confirmed`.
 Cut and paste that Python dict into the top of `gh-map-to-github.py`.

-### Step 5: Apply labels to GitHub.
+### Step 6: Apply labels to GitHub.

-The following script will apply these four labels: `invalid`, `wontfix`, `duplicate`, `worksforme`.
+The following script will apply the `confirmed` label to all the issues mentioned in the previous step.

-It will *not* apply `later`, `remind`, or `moved`.
-(Nor `fixed`, because on GitHub that's indicated by simply closing the issue.)
-But if we want to apply `later`, `remind`, or `moved`, we've already got the data from the previous steps and therefore only have to repeat this one.

 We must provide a GitHub "Personal API Token" (which you can generate [here](https://github.com/settings/tokens/new) if you're logged into